isoriano1968/fs-uae-solaris/README.md

 ** UPDATE: 29.05.2023
 **
-** Updated to compile on Solaris 11.4.42 CBE
+** Updated to compile on Solaris 11.4.42 CBE (x86), looking for someone to test on SPARC.

 Welcome,